TSGM: A Flexible Framework for Generative Modeling of Synthetic Time Series: Demonstration

-TSGM implements various methods for time series visualization ranging from side-by-side lineplots and t-SNE, to full summaries of model training.
-As an example of a training summary, we provide the TimeGAN training summary in Figure~\ref{figure:synth_data_timegan7000}.
-This graph shows loss over training epochs as well as t-SNE visualizations of results.
-Because TSGM is a Tensorflow-based framework, it can be integrated with Tensorboard for visualization purposes.
+\looseness-1\textbf{Demo 5.
+Qualitative assessment and monitorings.} TSGM offers a range of methods for visualizing time series data, including side-by-side line plots, t-SNE, and comprehensive summaries of model training.
+As an illustration of such a training summary, we present the TimeGAN training summary in \cref{appendix:figure:timegan_summary}.
+This plot displays the training loss along with t-SNE visualizations of the results available via TSGM monitorings.

+\textbf{Demo 6.
+Command Line Interface (CLI).} Alongside the library, we provide a collection of Command-Line Interfaces (CLIs) tailored for users who prefer to avoid engaging directly with programming languages.
+These CLIs offer a higher-level interface, allowing users to create and evaluate synthetic data directly from the terminal.
+Currently, the TSGM CLIs include \lstinline{tsgm-gd}, which generates synthetic data by taking a path to real data and producing synthetic counterparts, and \lstinline{tsgm-eval}, which evaluates synthetic dataset quality.
+An example of how to use \lstinline{tsgm-gd}is provided in \cref{listing:tsgm-gd}.